ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 ### Budget

-A Proposed Budget, linking to this Charter, will be proposed by each prospective Lead, subject to approval by governance.
+An Operating Budget will be proposed by the Lead after this Charter amendment is approved by Optimism Governance.
+The budget will include a separate allocation for the Audit Grants Program.
 The Lead may propose a budget that contains variable rewards for members, provided that the evaluation algorithm for rewards is approved by a simple majority of members by the end of the first month of the term.

 ### Iteration